parichitran/aRME_and_Transcriptional_bursting_in_reprogramming/README.md

-# autosomal Random Monoallelic Expressions and its association with Transcriptionl bursting during reprogramming.
+# Autosomal Random Monoallelic Expressions and its association with Transcriptionl bursting during reprogramming.